kizniche/Mycodo/mycodo-manual.md

 #### PWM Method

 This timer allows a method to be used to determine the duty cycle (as percent) of a PWM output.
-Ensure your method stays between 0 and 100, because a negative or above 100 % duty cycle is not possible.
+Ensure the values used in this method stay between 0 and 100.

 LCDs